-The use of public lands and waters for the development of forestry, coal, minerals, agriculture and ultimately settlement are important issues to many people, because these same lands are, often times, important fish and wildlife production and harvest areas.
-The availability of state land for all these purposes has been a concern expressed by many communities and by thousands of people within and adjacent to the Susitna planning area, because all these uses are not compatible.
-Some of the uses can lead to significant loss of fish and wildlife populations through disturbance, alteration, or destruction of important habitat.
+The use of public lands and waters for the development of forestry, coal, minerals, agriculture and ultimately settlement are important issues to many people, because these same lands are, often times, important fish and

 Some habitat loss or alteration is inevitable when development occurs and little can be done to prevent it.
 However, major habitat losses can sometimes be avoided or minimized by proper planning of development projects.